 That said, a lot of scrapbooking and DIY project ideas are shared and admired on sites like Instagram, Pinterest and YouTube.
 That’s one area where I’ve seen growth and interest.
 There’s also magic that happens when I pull out my bullet journal or planner in person somewhere.
 People love seeing the tangible in person.

-When it comes to crafting, it sometimes seems overwhelming because there are (literally) millions of cute and pretty things and you end up wanting them all!
-How do you balance those urges and encourage others to make sure they don’t end up with too much stuff?
+When it comes to crafting, it can seem overwhelming because there are literally millions of cute, pretty things and you end up wanting them all!
+How do you balance those urges and encourage others to make sure they don’t end up with clutter?

 I think focusing on what you actually want to do really helps.
 In my book, Craft a Life You Love, I talk about cultivating mindfulness and positivity when it comes to crafting a life that you love.
 That means sometimes setting aside the urge to do too much or nothing at all.